Galería Nacional de Arte

 Iglesia La Merced

-An 18th-century church, Iglesia La Merced, faces Parque La Merced.
-In 1847, the convent of La Merced was converted to house Honduras'...
+In 1847, the convent of La Merced was converted to house Honduras' first university; the country's national gallery was established...

-At the center of the city is the Plaza Morazán, often called Parque Central.
-This is Tegucicalpa's hub, with its statue of former...
+At the center of the city is the Plaza Morazán, often called Parque Central by locals – this is Tegucigalpa's hub.
+A statue of former...

 The excellent National Gallery displays the work of Honduras’ finest visual artists from the colonial era to the modern, along with some well-preserved religious artifacts.
 The structure itself (originally a convent) is fascinating, built with adobe walls and dating back to 1654.
 Just alongside is the 18th-century Iglesia La Merced .